Cardiovascular Center: Vascular Disease Program

 Vascular disease is any condition that affects the vascular system, which includes the arteries, veins and vessels that move blood and lymph (white blood cells) throughout the body.
 The vascular system (also called the circulatory system) also carries waste away from the body’s organs.

-Vascular disease can affect the function of the arteries, veins and/or vessels, as well as impact blood flow in the body.
-A serious condition called ischemia occurs when blood flow and oxygen are reduced or restricted to parts of the body.
+UF Health cardiologists and vascular surgeons are experts in treating many forms of vascular disease, which can affect the function of the arteries, veins and/or vessels, as well as impact blood flow in the body.

 Just as there are many types of vascular disease, there are also many symptoms.
 You should check with your UF Health Jacksonville specialist if you experience any of the following symptoms: